tomohisa/dcb-events.github.io/docs/index.md

 ## How it works

-To illustrate how DCB works, it makes sense to first explain the "classic" Event Sourcing approach and its main issue:
+To illustrate how DCB works, it makes sense to first explain the traditional Event Sourcing approach and its main issue:

 In her blog post Sara describes an example application that allows students to subscribe to courses.
 Restrictions apply to students and courses to ensure their integrity so it is obvious to implement these as [Aggregates](glossary.md#aggregate).